List of The Fairly OddParents characters: Sparky

+Sparky (voiced by Maddie Taylor) is Timmy's talking fairy dog, who was a character in Season 9.
+Sparky is a talking, anthropomorphic dog with yellow fur, a wand for a tail, a dark blue nose, and fairy wings.
+He wears a fairy crown and a blue collar.
+Sparky's magic tail doesn't work when he is wet.
+He has magic fleas that will turn people into dogs if bitten.
+He is highly allergic to pasta, and is capable of performing human acts, such as driving.
+Unlike Timmy's fairy godparents, it is okay for other people (including Timmy’s parents) to know about Sparky, but they cannot know that he can talk.
+Following Season 9, the character was written out of the series due to negative backlash from fans and audiences.

 Vicky

-Vicky is Timmy's rude, selfish, greedy, sadistic, conniving, malicious, and tyrannical 16-year-old babysitter, and one of the main antagonists in the series.
-She has but a few friends and enjoys torturing children, watching television and making the world miserable, especially for Timmy.
+Vicky (voiced by Grey DeLisle in the original Oh Yeah!
+Cartoons shorts, the main television series and related media and portrayed by Devon Weigel and Mary Kate Wiles in The Fairly OddParents: Fairly Odder) is Timmy's abusive, selfish, greedy, sadistic, conniving, malicious, and tyrannical 16-year-old babysitter, and the secondary antagonist in the series.
+She has but a few friends and enjoys torturing children, watching television and making the world miserable, especially for Timmy, who she often teases and insults.
 She lives with her mother, her father, and her younger sister Tootie.
-She has encountered Cosmo and Wanda on numerous occasions, but does not believe in them.
+She has encountered Cosmo and Wanda on numerous occasions, but does not believe in them, Timmy as revenge he uses Cosmo and Wanda wises to torment her.

 Also, she has encountered Mark Chang in his natural form, which she dismisses in early seasons as a Halloween costume, but recognizes as his true form during Season 6.
 A plot point in the episode "Frenemy Mine" involved her belonging to a dark society known as B.R.A.T.
 (Babysitters Raging Against Twerps).
 She has been shown to be accepting of her own cruelty, and that the only reason she is, is that she was mistreated as a child by her own babysitter.